technodelight/jira/README.md

 + render weekly dashboard similar as in Jira
 + fix dashboard to order columns by dates increment, add day name
 + shorten in-progress --all view
+- create `hub` tool helper class, which could return open PRs associated with an issue
+- add `--groupby=<field>` for in progress issues (might be cool to have it for todo as well?)
+- add `--status=<issueType>` for todo command (which defaults to `Open`).
+One can list `Dev to check` issues if wants to review code
+- fix worklog command output to filter empty rows
+- worklog command should be interactive by default, remove `-i` option
+- ability to add worklog to given day
+- default to parsed issueKey from git branch for every command where an `issueKey` is required
+- add `show` command to render a given issue, regardless of it's state ? idea: worklog issue autocomplete based on this weeks time summary details, desc ordered by missing time ? idea: edit worklog details (`jira log PROJ-321 --edit` for interactive worklog edit)
+- add a walker-like implementation for iterating through search results (https://github.com/chobie/jira-api-restclient/blob/master/src/Jira/Issues/Walker.php)
-- implement `init` command, which guides the user throughout the initial/per project setup
+- add `init` command, which guides the user throughout the initial/per project setup
+- refactor time spent summary collector logic to it's own class
+- render colors from jira description/comments `{color:red}something{/color}`
 - add proper error handling if no configuration found
+- aliasable tickets configuration (`[issue-aliases]` config section, accepts alias=issueKey configs like 'standup=PROJ-123')
+- add cli autocomplete to commands ie. `jira pick PROJ-<tab` (check if `/transitions` returns the initial state of an issue (ie. `Open`) and filter issues based on this initial state)
+? idea: refactor helpers to benefit from symfony built-in helper solutions, therefore it will be available through `getHelper`
+- refactor commands to extract business logic into separate action classes
+- refactor to use service container
+- reduce build size and time: rework build process to exclude non-php/tests files from vendor
 - add progress bar to in progress issues (original estimate vs time spent)
-- aliasable tickets configuration (`[issue-aliases]` config section, accepts alias=issueKey configs like 'standup=PROJ-123')
 - handle multiple projects at once, change `project` arguments to receive multiple projects separated by comma

 ```